Optimal approximation for unconstrained non-submodular minimization: Approximately submodular minimization

 We consider set functions $H: 2^V \to \R$ of the form $H(S) = F(S) - G(S)$, where $F$ is $\alpha$-weakly DR-submodular, $G$ is $\beta$-weakly DR-supermodular, and both $F$ and $G$ are normalized non-decreasing functions.
 We later extend our results to non-increasing functions.
 We assume a \emph{value oracle} access to $H$; i.e., there is an oracle that, given a set $S \subseteq V$, returns the value $H(S)$.
 Note that $H$ itself is in general \emph{not} weakly DR-submodular.
-Interestingly, any set function can be decomposed in this form, as the following proposition shows.\\
+Interestingly, any set function can be decomposed in this form.